Hurricane Florence could be the strongest storm to hit the East Coast in 14 years

 Florence is approaching the coast on a path similar to that of Hugo, a devastating 1989 storm that left 50 people dead and incurred $8 billion in damage after moving inland to the west of Charlotte, North Carolina.
 “Because hurricane winds rotate counter-clockwise, the most damage occurs to the right, or east, side of the storm system,” the Charlotte Observer reported.

-Nick Humphrey, a meteorologist and geoscientist in Lincoln, Nebraska, said a “large area of high-pressure over the North Atlantic” should keep Florence from trending more northward, but nonetheless he anticipates a “very destructive storm,” especially for parts of West Virginia, North Carolina, and Virginia.
+Nick Humphrey, a meteorologist and geoscientist in Lincoln, Nebraska, said a “large area of high pressure over the North Atlantic” should keep Florence from trending more northward, but nonetheless, he anticipates a “very destructive storm,” especially for parts of West Virginia, North Carolina, and Virginia.

 Not only have forecast environmental conditions shown for the past few days shown that #Florence will be in a highly favorable environment for a high intensity to landfall (Category 4+) w/winds….the interior parts of NC, VA, WV in mountainous terrain may see extreme rainfall.